 The best processors for machine learning, in our opinion, are those that provide exceptional performance at a reasonable price.
 And the Ryzen 5 5600X excels at this notion.

-Increased IPC gains, along with a significant turbo increase of 4.6GHz, meaning that even single-core performance – long a weak link in AMD CPUs – is now competitive.
+Increased IPC gains, along with a significant turbo increase of 4.6GHz, mean that even single-core performance – long a weak link in AMD CPUs – is now competitive.

 The 5600X has the proper speeds and core count for any current game right now.
 In addition, it should work nicely with any current graphics card.